 About

-Brandon Rozek is a PhD student studying under Dr. Selmer Bringsjord in the Rensselaer Artificial Intelligence and Reasoning (RAIR) Laboratory.
+Brandon Rozek graduated with his PhD in Computer Science and was advised by Dr. Selmer Bringsjord in the Rensselaer Artificial Intelligence and Reasoning (RAIR) Laboratory.

 Peer Reviewed Publications